-The Varieties of Democracy (V-Dem) project relies on country experts who code a host of ordinal variables, providing subjective ratings of latent-that is, not directly observable-regime characteristics over time.
+The Varieties of Democracy (V-Dem) project relies on country experts who code a host of ordinal variables, providing subjective ratings of latent (not directly observable) regime characteristics over time.
 Sets of around five experts rate each case (country-year observation), and each of these raters works independently.
 Since raters may diverge in their coding because of either differences of opinion or mistakes, we require systematic tools with which to model these patterns of disagreement.
 These tools allow us to aggregate ratings into point estimates of latent concepts and quantify our uncertainty around these point estimates.
-In this paper we describe item response theory models that can that account and adjust for differential item functioning (i.e. differences in how experts apply ordinal scales to cases) and variation in rater reliability (i.e. random error).
+In this paper we describe item response theory models that can account and adjust for differential item functioning (i.e. differences in how experts apply ordinal scales to cases) and variation in rater reliability (i.e. random error).
 We also discuss key challenges specific to applying item response theory to expert-coded cross-national panel data, explain the approaches that we use to address these challenges, highlight potential problems with our current framework, and describe long-term plans for improving our models and estimates.
 Finally, we provide an overview of the different forms in which we present model output.

-The V-Dem dataset contains a variety of measures, ranging from objective-and directly observable-variables that research assistants coded, to subjective-or latent-items rated by multiple experts (Coppedge, Gerring, Lindberg, Teorell, Pemstein, Tzelgov, Wang, Glynn, Altman, Bernhard, Fish, Hicken, McMann, Paxton, Reif, Skaaning & Staton 2014).
-Our focus in this paper is on the latter set of measures, which are subjective ordinal items that a number-typically five-raters1 code for each country-year.
+The V-Dem dataset contains a variety of indicators and indices related to democratic institutions.
+The indicators range from directly observable variables that research assistants code, to less directly observable (latent) variables for which experts provide ratings (Coppedge, Gerring, Lindberg et al. 2014).1 Our focus in this paper is the latter set of indicators, which are items that a number of raters (typically five) code using an ordinal scale for each country-year.2

 Figure 1 provides an example of one such measure, which assesses the degree to which citizens of a state were free from political killings in a given year, using a scale from zero to four.
-This question includes a substantial subjective component: raters cannot simply look up the answer to this question and answer it objectively.
+This question includes a substantial subjective component: raters cannot simply look up the answer to this question and answer it.
 Indeed, many states take active measures to obfuscate the extent to which they rely on extra-judicial killing to maintain power.
-Furthermore, not only is the evaluation of the latent trait subjective, but raters may have varying understandings of the ordinal options that we provide to them: Mary's "somewhat" may be Bob's "mostly."
-Finally, because this question is not easy to answer, raters may make mistakes or approach the question using different sources of information on the topic, some more reliable than others.
-Here we describe the statistical tools that we use to model the latent scores that underlie different coders' estimates.
+Related to the subjectivity involved in evaluating this latent trait, raters may also have varying understandings of the ordinal options that we provide to them: Mary's "somewhat" may be Bob's "mostly."
+Moreover, because this question is not easy to answer, raters may make mistakes or approach the question using different sources of information on the topic, some more reliable than others.

+In this paper we describe the statistical tools that we use to model the latent scores that underlie different raters' estimates.
 These tools take into account the subjective aspect of the rating problem, the potential for raters to inconsistently apply the same ordinal scales to cases (generally country-year observations), and rater error.
 We also identify key potential problems with our current methods and describe ongoing work to improve how we measure these items.
 Finally, we discuss the different forms in which we present the output from our models.